 Closed-cell foam insulation helps to keep heat and moisture out of your barndominium.
 It can also keep any heat in during the cold winter months.

 Another great feature of closed-cell spray foam insulation is that you can add multiple layers to increase the R-value.

 Some states have a minimum R-value that your choice of insulation must meet in order to be legal.
-It will be worth double checking what R-value you need to meet when you insulate your barndominium just to make sure it complies with your state’s laws.
+It will be worth double checking what R-value you need to meet when insulating your barndominium just to ensure it complies with your state’s laws.

 Are barndominiums good in cold weather?

 Unless your barndominium is insulated, it won’t be good in cold weather.
 That’s because steel is an excellent insulator of both cold and heat.
 So while you might be able to get the steel walls of your barndominium to retain its heat well, it will also retain the colder temperatures well.

 An insulated barndominium will keep you warm during the colder months and will also be able to keep you nice and cool during warmer weather.